 Combine the instant coffee, Besti, and boiling water in a milk frother cup, mug, or small bowl.
 Use a milk frother to whip for 1-2 minutes, until thick and frothy.
 (Alternatively, a hand mixer with a whisk attachment will work, but you may want to double the recipe.)

 Pour the milk and cream (if using) into a 12-oz mug or glass and stir.
 Scoop the whipped coffee over the milk.
 This is when it looks pretty if you want to snap a photo, but stir vigorously to combine before drinking.

 Video Showing How To Make Dalgona Coffee:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Dalgona Coffee!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Dalgona Coffee!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes

 © Copyright Maya Krampf for Wholesome Yum.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We'd LOVE for you to share a link with photo instead. 🙂